Super Bee History

 Dodge 440 Six Pack

-The Super Bee Six Pack came with one of the wilder hoods in muscledoom.
-The lift off hood was made of fiberglass, had a matte black finish, four NASCAR tie down pins, and a large air scoop molded right in with “Six Pack” written on the sides.
+The Super Bee Six Pack came with one of the wilder hoods in muscledom.
+The lift-off hood was made of fiberglass, had a matte black finish, four NASCAR tie-down pins, and a large air scoop molded right in with “Six Pack” written on the sides.
 The all-business look was completed with standard black steel wheels, unadorned except for chrome lug nuts.
 The 440 Six Pack cost $463, about $500 less than a Hemi.
-The Six Pack could keep up with a Hemi up to 70 mph and came with a Hemi grade suspension that turned the Super Bee into a decent handler.
+The Six Pack could keep up with a Hemi up to 70 mph and came with a Hemi-grade suspension that turned the Super Bee into a decent handler.

 Production: 383: 25,727.
 440 Six Pack: 1,907.
 426 Hemi: 166

 Engines: 383 V8 335bhp@5200rpm, 425lb-ft@3400rpm.
 426 Hemi V8 425bhp@5000rpm, 490lb-ft@4000rpm.
 440 Six Pack V8 390bhp@4700rpm, 490lb-ft@3200rpm.

 Performance: 440/390bhp: 0-60 in 6.3 sec, 1/4 mile in 13.8 sec @ 104.2 mph.